wengchenyang1/premerge/README.md

     bash ./premerge/setup.sh
     ```

-    The `setup.sh` script will set up necessary configurations.
+    The `setup.sh` script will set up necessary configurations, such as copying template config files for linting and formatting to the root folder (if there are not any).

 ## Usage